August 25th, 2015 by Doree

 Seattle Public Library has begun its 96th annual Summer of Learning program, which runs through Sept.
 10. This year’s program is themed “Wild Science!” and encourages reading and activities around science, technology, engineering, arts and math.

 All programs are free.
-Stop in to the library to pick up a booklet for children ages 7-12 with science experiments, games, puzzles and activities; or a a booklet for children from birth to age 5 that lists fun, brain-building games and activities that support early learning.
+Stop in to the library to pick up a free book for kids, plus a booklet for children ages 7-12 with science experiments, games, puzzles and activities; or a a booklet for children from birth to age 5 that lists fun, brain-building games and activities that support early learning.

 Children and teens also can sign up for classes and workshops on building robots, creating video games, using Legos for stop motion animation, and many more.